Increasing Equitable Data Access and Empowering the Next Generation of Researchers

 • How state, local, and Tribal agencies are leading the way in health data modernization

-Ngan MacDonald, Mathematica’s director of data innovations and chief of data operations for the Institute for Artificial Intelligence in Medicine at Northwestern University, will moderate a panel of experts that includes Amy O’Hara, director of the Federal Statistical Research Data Center at Georgetown University, and Deliya Wesley, senior director of health equity at Mathematica.
+Ngan MacDonald, Mathematica’s director of data innovations and chief of data operations for the Institute for Artificial Intelligence in Medicine at Northwestern University, moderated a panel of experts that includes Amy O’Hara, director of the Federal Statistical Research Data Center at Georgetown University, and Deliya Wesley, senior director of health equity at Mathematica.